JustAnotherBitt/Academy-Backend/README.md

 ## Overview

 The **Academy Backend** project provides a robust backend system for managing students, classes, and progression in a martial arts academy.
 This system includes features for managing students' personal information, tracking their progress, and handling completed lessons.
-The backend is designed to be integrated with a frontend system in the next phase of the project.
+The backend is integrated with the <a href="https://github.com/JustAnotherBitt/Academy-Frontend">frontend system</a>, and both repositories should be running simultaneously to ensure synchronization with the database and API endpoints.

 ## First look